CPTMUTCHELL/cbr-devops/README.md

 Dashboard is also available.
 To generate the password use this command: `htpasswd -nb login password | base64` When I had different subdomains for backend and frontend I had this problem [issue link](https://github.com/traefik/traefik/issues/3414).
 One of the solutions was to scale down and then scale up a frontend service
 * PostgreSQL: Applications inside cluster can access it by its service name
 * RabbitMQ: Dashboard is available.
 Had to google a lot here :) I used tls from Traefik, but not from rabbitmq chart.
+* Prometheus operator.
+Allows to monitor the cluster and applications' metrics.
+Grafana UI is enabled

 Please, follow my Ansible tasks and templates folder in manifest_handler.
 It contains chart values and kubernetes manifests